OpenNebula/docs/source/management_and_operations/network_management/manage_vnets.rst

 Adding and Deleting Virtual Networks
 ====================================

-.. note:: This guide uses the CLI command ``onevnet``, but you can also manage your virtual networks using :ref:`Sunstone <sunstone>`.
-Select the Network tab, and there you will be able to create and manage your virtual networks in a user friendly way.
+.. tip:: This guide uses the CLI command ``onevnet``, but you can also manage your virtual networks using the :ref:`Sunstone GUI <fireedge_sunstone>`.
+Select the **Virtual Networks** tab to create, enable and operate your virtual networks in a user-friendly way.

 There are three different ways for creating a network: